Psychological Pricing Strategy

 It’s any method that plays on a human compulsion to react.
 For example, why do you think you see items marked as £X.99?
 That 1 penny difference puts the consumer in the mindset of the LOWER price bracket, so whilst they may have been looking to spend £60 on a product, psychologically, £69.99 looks like less of a stretch than £70. £99 seems like a greater deal than £100, doesn’t it?
 You can probably think of a few times you’ve pushed the boat out at, say £99, whereas £100 may have pushed something past what you valued a product at in hindsight.
 Enough to push a few customers into completing a booking perhaps?
 This is known as “Charm Pricing”.

 Buy two visits, get the third half price.

-It’s enough to get a customer through the door and booking a second.
+It’s enough to get a customer through the door and book a second.
 By the third “half price” visit, they’re probably on board anyway as a long-term customer, so it’s a good cementing point – as long as at the end of the third job, you book their next visit in.